 - the ability to draw together relevant concepts and theories from different business disciplines in order to gain a better understanding of the organizational context in which particular problems or opportunities arise;

-- the ability to analyze problems and issues arising in business and management contexts, utilizing relevant theories, concepts,
+- the ability to analyze problems and issues arising in business and management contexts, utilizing relevant theories, concepts, and empirical findings;

 - the ability to identify and analyze questions and issues in business; and